dai-shi/continuation.js/README.md

 Continuation support for Node.js

-* It converts JavaScript code into Continuation Passing Style (CPS) code in a best effort manner.
+* It transforms JavaScript code into Continuation Passing Style (CPS) code in a best effort manner.
 * No new syntax or keyword is required.
 * Fallback mechanism works when CPS is not possible or not implemented.
 * Tail calls are properly handled.